mpodlasin/mpodlasin-website/src/pages/articles/generators-i.md

 You probably remember that the `done` property in the returned object basically decides whether the `for ... of` loop should continue running or not.

-So let's check how our two versions of `getNumber` generator behave with `for ... of ` loops.
+So let's check how our two versions of the `getNumber` generator behave with `for ... of ` loops.

 First let's run the version with 3 yields: